ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 **Reuse**.
 Specifically, it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
-A third requirements is that spreadsheets handle **Complex Data**.
+A third requirement that is missing from existing spreadsheets is handling
+**Complex Data**.
-For example, today's spreadsheets make it extremely difficult to handle hierarchically structured data and n-to-m relationships.
+For example, today's spreadsheets make it extremely difficult to manipulate hierarchically structured data and n-to-m relationships.
 A final requirement we consider is
 **Performance**.